 Multi-robot systems have the ability to show complex behavior, which is one of the features that motivate my study of them.
-That, and they have the potential to solve classic problems in novel, distributed ways.
-What I’m excited about in this bookis the presentation of how we derive partial differential equations (Fokker-Planck equation) from a stochastic differential equation (Langevin equation), which forms the basis of the Brownian motion model.
+They also have the potential to solve classic problems in novel, distributed ways.
+What I’m excited about in this book is the presentation of how we derive partial differential equations (Fokker-Planck equation) from a stochastic differential equation (Langevin equation), which forms the basis of the Brownian motion model.

 To get the party started, Hamann lays out a series of definitions we will return to throughout this exploration.